openstack-attic/akanda/docs/source/rug.rst

         transition is utilized to add routers back into management after issues are resolved and signal to :py:mod:`akanda-rug` that it should attempt to manage them again.

+    :STATS: Reads traffic data from the router.

+    :CONFIG: Configures the VM and its services.

+    :EXIT: Processing stops.

+ACT(ion) Variables are:

+    :Create: Create router was requested.

+    :Read: Read router traffic stats.

+    :Update: Update router configuration.

+    :Delete: Delete router.

+    :Poll: Poll router alive status.

+    :rEbuild: Recreate a router from scratch.

+VM Variables are:

+    :Down: VM is known to be down.

+    :Booting: VM is booting.

+    :Up: VM is known to be up (pingable).

+    :Configured: VM is known to be configured.

+    :Restart Needed: VM needs to be rebooted.

+    :Hotplug Needed: VM needs to be replugged.

+    :Gone: The router definition has been removed from neutron.

+    :Error: The router has been rebooted too many times, or has had some other error.

+.. graphviz:: state_machine.dot

 .. _health: